-As discussed in Note 12 of our unaudited condensed consolidated financial statements, the MWG Loan Agreement was paid in full as of July 10, 2018 in connection with fixed rate borrowings obtained from Aegon USA Realty Advisors.
+As discussed in Note 5 of our unaudited condensed consolidated financial statements, the MWG Loan Agreement was paid in full as of July 10, 2018.
 The key terms of the interest rate cap agreement with J.P.
-Morgan remained in place after the repayment of the MWG Loan Agreement and continue to have a maturity date of December 1, 2019.
+Morgan remained in place after the repayment of the MWG Loan Agreement and it continues to have a maturity date of December 1, 2019.